Beyond the Contact: Discovering Comprehensive Affordance for 3D Objects from Pre-trained 2D Diffusion Models: Method

-\textbf{Rendering Object from Multi-Viewpoints.} Given a 3D object $\mathbf{M}_\text{input}^{o}$, we first render it from multiple viewpoints.
+\textbf{Rendering Object from Multi-Viewpoints.} Given a 3D object, we first render it from multiple viewpoints.
 We place the object and camera differently for two object types: \textit{static} and \textit{dynamic}.
-For objects that are presumed to be fixed on the ground during interaction (e.g., chair), we fix the object on the ground plane, whereas objects with dynamic pose during interaction (e.g., cup) are perturbed with sampled rotation and translation.
-We empirically find that differentiating the rendering process per object type improves inpainting quality when using diffusion models as they inherently possess spatial bias for a given object.
-Note that we automate this process by rendering the object at any direction first and inferring the object type via vision-language model~\cite{gpt4v}.
-For rendering, we use weak perspective cameras $\{\Pi_c\}_{c=1}^N$ installed around the object with equal interval azimuth and same elevation, where $N$ is set as 8 for \textit{static}, 40 for \textit{dynamic} objects.
+For objects that are presumed to be fixed on the ground during interaction (\textit{static}: \emph{e.g.}, chair), we fix the object on the ground plane, whereas objects with dynamic pose during interaction (\textit{dynamic}: \emph{e.g.}, cup) are perturbed with sampled rotation and translation.
+Type of the object is inferred automatically by rendering the object at any direction first and then utilizing vision-language model~\cite{gpt4v} for predicting.
+The rendering process can be fully automated, but we empirically find it beneficial to leverage a small amount of human labor, such as restricting the range of perturbation due to the inherent bias of pre-trained diffusion models.
+For rendering, we place weak perspective cameras $\{\Pi_c\}_{c=1}^N$ around the object with equal azimuth interval and same elevation, where $N$ is set as 8 for \textit{static}, 40 for \textit{dynamic} objects.

-\textbf{Inpainting Mask Selection.} After rendering the images, we select the masks on which we inpaint a human interacting with the object.
-We move a sliding window and select the windows if the intersection over the object segmentation mask satisfies a certain threshold.
+\textbf{Inpainting Mask Selection.} After rendering the images, we select the masks to inpaint a human interacting with the object.
+While our inpainting pipeline is quite robust to initial masks, we found that initial mask selection is helps avoid failure cases such as generating hallucinated objects or ambiguous interactions.
+Specifically, we move sliding windows around the object and choose the windows whose Intersection over Union (IoU) with the object segmentation mask falls within a specific range.
+See Supp.
+Mat. for more details.

-\textbf{Prompt Generation.} Inspired by CHORUS~\cite{han2023chorus}, we automatically generate the prompts that describe the possible interactions with humans and the given object, which are taken as guidance for inpainting.
+\textbf{Prompt Generation.} Inspired by CHORUS~\cite{CHORUS}, we automatically generate the prompts that describe the possible interactions with humans and the given object, which are taken as guidance for inpainting.
 Specifically, we utilize the vision-language model~\cite{gpt4v} to infer the HOI prompt using the rendered object image and predefined template.
 We generate 3 prompts per given object.
-See Supp.
-Mat. for additional details.